 I am an Assistant Professor in the Department of Sociology at Rutgers University.
-I completed my PhD in sociology at Vanderbilt University in 2018.
+I received my Ph.D. in Sociology at Vanderbilt University in 2018.
 My research interests include social stratification, sociology of labor markets, work and occupations, labor movements, environmental sociology, and research methods.
 Broadly speaking, I am interested in how a range of social relations—including racial relations, employment relations, state regulatory capacity and social movements—combine in the economy, polity, and in urban spaces to influence processes of social stratification.
 More specifically, my research agenda focuses on 3 major areas:

 the institutional drivers and consequences of precarious work in the new economy.